puniverse/comsat/docs/index.md

 To write a Comsat (fiber-per-request) servlet, simply extend [`FiberHttpServlet`]({{javadoc}}/fibers/servlet/FiberHttpServlet.html) rather than the usual `javax.servlet.HttpServlet`, and either annotate it with `@WebServlet` or declare it in `web.xml`.
 Note how the `service` and all the `doXXX` methods are [suspendable](http://puniverse.github.io/quasar/manual/core.html#fibers) (they all `throw SuspendExecution`).

-You can deploy your servlet as you normally would, either as a WAR file, or in an embedded servlet container.
+You can deploy your servlet as you normally would, either as a WAR file (remember to enable async support for it), or in an embedded servlet container.

 It is recommended that you then configure your servlet container to limit the number of threads in its thread pool to some small number, as all these threads do is create the fiber (which runs in the fiber thread pool) and return.